-The Agilent 86037B maintains all measurement results and settings in a database.
-The initial database is located in the hpcd/customer folder on the computer's drive C. Until you create a new database, results for each of your measurements will be contained in this initial database file.
+The 86037C maintains all measurement results and settings in a database.
+The initial database is located in the Agilent CD/customer folder on the C drive of the computer.
+Until you create a new database, results for each of your measurements will be contained in this initial database file.
 New database files must be placed in a new folder.